pingevt/drupalcamp_nj_2024_data_sync/data_syncing.md

 ## Custom Code

-Actual ingestion of data could have been Feeds or Migration, but would have required some custom tampering, or migration processes[^*]
+Actual ingestion of data could have been Feeds or Migration, but would have required some custom tampering, or migration processes[^3]

-[^*]: I always go back and forth, b/c I want to do it the “Drupal way” but reality is you will still need custom code.
+[^3]: I always go back and forth, b/c I want to do it the “Drupal way” but reality is you will still need custom code.

 ---